Thermal Contact. II. A Solvable Toy Model: Heat amount cumulants for any and

-It is plain to calculate a number of cumulants from \eqref{kappan1p}.
+It is plain to calculate a number of cumulants per unit time in the infinite-time limit from \eqref{kappan1p}.
 Their behavior as a function of the kinetic parameter $\nu_2/\nu_1$ exhibits some interesting features.
 For large $\nu_2/\nu_1$, the cumulants go to a limit which is the same for all odd and for all even cumulants, as will be explained in section \ref{DependenceTimeScales}.
 Fig.\ref{LDnuvary1} illustrates this convergence, which gets slower and slower for higher moments.
 The first six cumulants are represented.
 This figure also shows some oscillations at finite $\nu_2/\nu_1$.
 These oscillations become more and more visible on higher cumulants.
 Fig.\ref{LDnuvary2} illustrates this phenomenon.
 Cumulants from the fifth to the ninth are represented.
 In both figures, the other model parameters are fixed to the sample values $\gamma_1=0.7$, $\gamma_2=0.4$, $\nu_1=2$.

 Only the first cumulants have analytic expressions simple enough to fit on a line.
 For the sake of conciseness, the results are first expressed in terms of the dimensionless time $\tad=\frac{1}{2}(\nu_1+\nu_2) t$ as \bea \lim_{\tad\to+\infty}\frac{1}{\tad}\kappa_{n_2}^{[1]}&=& B \\ \nonumber \lim_{\tad\to+\infty}\frac{1}{\tad}\kappa_{n_2}^{[2]}&=& A-B^2 \\ \nonumber \lim_{\tad\to+\infty}\frac{1}{\tad}\kappa_{n_2}^{[3]}&=& B\left[1-3A+3B^2\right] \\ \nonumber \lim_{\tad\to+\infty}\frac{1}{\tad}\kappa_{n_2}^{[4]}&=& A-3A^2 +B^2\left[-4+18A-15B^2\right]. \eea All odd cumulants are proportional to $B$, because all odd powers of $\lad$ in the expansion of the expression \eqref{alphaAB} for $\alpha_2(\lad)$ are proportional to $B$.
 The first three cumulants are rewritten in terms of the model parameters as \bea \lim_{t\to+\infty}\frac{\Espst{\Heat_2}}{t} &=&\nuad_1\nuad_2\left(\gamma_1-\gamma_2\right)\frac{(\nu_1+\nu_2)\gapE}{2} =\Espst{\jinst_2} \nonumber \\ \lim_{t\to+\infty}\frac{\Espst{\Heat_2^2}-\Espst{\Heat_2}^2}{t} &=&\nuad_1\nuad_2\left[1-\gamma_1\gamma_2-\nuad_1\nuad_2(\gamma_1-\gamma_2)^2\right]\frac{(\nu_1+\nu_2)(\gapE)^2}{2} \\ \nonumber \lim_{t\to+\infty}\frac{\Espst{\Heat_2^3}^c}{t} &=&\nuad_1\nuad_2\left(\gamma_1-\gamma_2\right)\left[ 1-3\nuad_1\nuad_2(1-\gamma_1\gamma_2)+3\nuad_1^2\nuad_2^2\left(\gamma_1-\gamma_2\right)^2 \right]\frac{(\nu_1+\nu_2)(\gapE)^3}{2}. \eea $\Esp{\Heat_2^3}^c$ is the third cumulant, which is equal to the third centered moment, namely $\Esp{\Heat_2^3}^c\equiv\Esp{\left[\Heat_2-\Esp{\Heat_2}\right]^3}$.